Prince Harry, Duke of Sussex: Public opinion

 In 2018 and 2021, Harry was selected as one of the 100 Most Influential People in the World by Time magazine.
 In 2019, the magazine named Harry and his wife as among the 25 Most Influential People on the Internet.
 In 2021, the couple was featured on one of the magazine's seven worldwide Time 100 covers.
+In 2024, Harry's role as founder of Travalyst was recognised in the second edition of the Time 100 Climate list which ranked the most influential climate action leaders.
+In 2026, he was named in the Time 100 list of most influential people in sports for his role as patron of the Invictus Games.

 In 2023, People named him as one of the "25 Most Intriguing People of the Year".
 In the same year, James Hibberd of The Hollywood Reporter named Harry and Meghan among the Hollywood losers of 2023.
 Following Harry and Meghan's trip to Nigeria in May 2024, Lucia Stein of the ABC argued that the couple could have been used by the royal family, and added that "perhaps how helpful they would have been" had an agreement on a "hybrid working model" been achieved.
 Media editor, Tina Brown commented in relation to the visit, they are "enormously appealing to the public, and very good at [public engagement]."
-In the same year Harry's role as founder of Travalyst was recognised in the second edition of the Time 100 Climate list which ranked the most influential climate action leaders.

 In January 2025, Harry and Meghan's appearance at a food bank during the Southern California wildfires in the Pacific Palisades drew mixed reactions from segments of the media and public figures, who labeled it "disaster tourism".
-In October 2025, Ranker rated him the third most disliked celebrity in the United States, in its poll of 48,000 people.